 Internal BizOps projects: We use GitHub issues in the Sourcegraph analytics repository to document projects, and the analytics kanban board for prioritization.

-Data requests and cross-functional projects: Tag @ebrodymoore in existing sourcegraph/sourcegraph GitHub issues or create a new issue.
-Provide the following data to help us understand and prioritize your request:
+Cross-functional projects: Tag @ebrodymoore in existing sourcegraph/sourcegraph GitHub issues or create a new issue.
+For larger projects, please work with the BizOps team to lay out the following information to help us understand and prioritize your request:

-- How does it support Sourcegraph’s company and team goals?
+- The why: How does it support Sourcegraph’s company and team goals?

 Small asks and questions: Post in the #analytics channel.